A million dollars no longer guarantees a comfortable retirement complete with cruises and luxury cars.

 The next consideration is an easier factor than estimating investment returns so hang in there.

-And by averaging stock returns with bonds returns and, likely, money market returns for a portion of your wealth, the return won’t be 10%.
+And by averaging stock returns with bond returns and, likely, money market returns for a portion of your wealth, the overall portfolio return won’t be 10%.

 Taxes on Investment Returns

-Taxes are another variable that affect investment returns that must be considered since this calculator seeks after tax investment returns.
+Taxes are another variable that affects investment returns that must be considered since this calculator seeks after tax investment returns.

 Retirement Account Structure